 The Impact of Building Energy Codes

 Building energy codes represent a significant savings opportunity for U.S. home and business owners.
-Model energy codes1 for residential and commercial buildings are projected to save (cumulative 2010-2040):
+Model energy codes for residential and commercial buildings are projected to save (cumulative 2010-2040):

 These savings equate to the annual emissions of:

-For perspective, the primary energy consumption of the entire U.S. commercial and residential sectors in 2015 was estimated at 38 quads.3
+For perspective, the primary energy consumption of the entire U.S. commercial and residential sectors in 2020 was estimated at 38 quads.

 Assessing Model Code Impacts

 The U.S. Department of Energy (DOE) evaluates impacts of model energy codes in residential and commercial buildings.
-The most recent assessment focuses on the current model codes and their prospective national and state-level impacts from 2010 through 2040.
+The most recent interim assessment focuses on the current model codes and their prospective national and state-level impacts from 2010 through 2040.
+Read the report.

 The Building Energy Codes Program